 Essex County Fisheries Department (518) 597-3844

 Invertebrates, including mussels, aquatic snails, and insects are a very important part of the Lake Champlain ecosystem.
 Surveys and studies of aquatic invertebrates in the Lake Champlain Basin have focused on freshwater mussels, dragonflies and damselflies, and for terrestrial species, butterflies, moths, and beetles (particularly ground beetles and tiger beetles).
-A rare dragonfly, the clubtail, is known from historic records to have inhabited the southern Lake Champlain Basin.

 Chronic wasting disease is an untreatable, fatal disease that afflicts the nervous systems of deer, elk and moose.
 Fortunately, it has not yet been discovered in the Basin.
 It was discovered in New York in 2005 in captive and wild deer herds in Oneida County, but hasn’t been seen since.
 It has not been found in Vermont or Québec.
 Management plans have been developed in New York, Vermont, and Québec to prevent it from arriving in the region.